 To the report:

-The report “Next Generation – Startups in Germany” provides a continuous six-monthly monitoring of one of the key success indicators of the German startup ecosystem.
-The series is based on the data collected by startupdetector on new startups in Germany, which is based on commercial register data and has been collected since 2019.
+The “Next Generation – Startups in Germany” report provides continuous, semi-annual monitoring of one of the key indicators of success in the German startup ecosystem.
+The series is based on data collected by startupdetector on new startups in Germany, which is based on commercial register data and has been collected since 2019.

 The full report is available here.